 We thought hard about the hidden benefits of a monolith over microservices and decided on abstracting the services just enough where it made sense to consider the logical separation of code and where certain functionality made sense as a separate service in terms of scaling.
 By taking the approach of using microservices, we could break down the architecture into independent components that allowed us to update, revise, and communicate faster without disrupting the current platform experience.

 The blockchain space evolves at pace.
 Since we facilitate the operation of so many protocols for a wide range of use cases, we’ve learned what should be generalized and what needs to be bespoke.
 Over the last two years, we’ve continued to be surprised, and relished the chance to turn challenges into opportunities.
 If you’re interested in taking Ubiquity for a test ride, we’d love to hear from you and see how we can help you speed up your acquisition of protocol knowledge.
-Email us at email@example.com to get started and check out our documentation for additional details.
+Leave us a message or email us at [email protected] to get started and check out our documentation for additional details.